KGMalith/TransportApp-Web/README.md

 # Online Transport Management System

 Designed for a SLTB(Srilanka Transport Board).
-This containe User functions.
+This contain User functions.
 Used PHP, MySQL, BOOTSTRAP, JQUARY for Development

 ---